LaisMassacesi/trybetunes-trybe-project/README.md

 - View the profile of a registered user;
 - Edit a profile;

-> Code that i developed:paperclips:
+> Files with code i developed:paperclips:
 - archives and folders in ./src/components
 - archives and folders in ./src/pages
 - archives and folders in ./src/service